fallen-icarus/cardano-swaps/README.md

 Of course, this is not an exhaustive list, and even if some workarounds can be somewhat effective, the underlying design *principles* are suboptimal.

-Centralized script addresses necessitate the use of LPs, which imposes a bottleneck on the parallelism of orders.
+The more decoupled delegation control is from the owner, the more distorted Ouroboros' game theory becomes.
+It is difficult to predict the extent of this distortion, so minimizing it is of critical importance.
+Additionally, current implementations of order-book style DEXes (which don't use LPs) still suffer from the scalability challenges of centralized/batched script addresses.
 No matter how performant/decentralized a system of batchers is, their resources do **not** scale in proportion to the number of users.
-Additionally, the more decoupled delegation control is from the owner, the more distorted Ouroboros' game theory becomes.
-It is difficult to predict the extent of this distortion, so minimizing it is of critical importance.

 All of this is to say that, much like Bittorrent and the CSL-CCL stack, the best p2p protocols are ones that scale in *proportion* to the number of users.
 DEXes are no different.
 With this in mind, here is the key takeaway: **even if users control their own keys, for a DEX to achieve true scale its users must also control their own *addresses*.**